-When you adopt from the Santa Cruz SCPA, you give a cat or dog in need a second chance — and you enrich your own life with animal companionship.
-Our goal is lasting matches.
-Our adoption process helps you find a furry friend whose temperament and energy level are a good fit with your lifestyle and home environment.
+Adopt from the Santa Cruz SCPA and give a cat or dog a second chance while enriching your own life with animal companionship.
+Our goal is to create lasting matches.
+The adoption process will help you find a furry friend whose temperament and energy level are a good fit with your lifestyle and home environment.
 Ready to get started?

 Explore the possibilities